capythulhu/issue-mafia/README.md

 # Welcome to issue-mafia!

-**issue-mafia** is an out-of-the-box CLI that helps you easily synchronize Git hooks with a remote repository.
+**issue-mafia** is an out-of-the-box CLI that helps you to easily synchronize Git hooks with a remote repository.
 You can learn more about Git hooks [here](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

 ## Getting started